tteofili/tteofili.github.io/_posts/2020-10-21-trustyai_xai.md

 });
 ```

-Now let's take an example input text, fir example _"italiani spaghetti pizza mandolino"_, and create a new `PredictionInput` to be passed to the model to obtain the `Prediction`.
+Now let's take an example input text, for example _"italiani spaghetti pizza mandolino"_, and create a new `PredictionInput` to be passed to the model to obtain the `Prediction`.
 Note that we have a single `String` of text, but since we'd like to understand what _words_ influence more the detected language, we create a _full text_ `Feature` so that each word in the input text becomes a separate `Feature` (hence the actual input will contain four `Features`, one for each word).

 ```java